 Sewer Friendly Practices

-• Store kitchen grease in a container, let it harden, then dispose of it in the trash
+• When you have kitchen grease, let it cool and harden, then throw it in the trash.

-• Use a fine screen in your shower drain to catch hair and a fine screen on the laundry hose to catch lint.
+• Use a screen in your shower drain to catch hair and another on the laundry hose to catch lint.

 Citizens of Menomonie can do their part to reduce operations and maintenance costs by putting the following items in the trash, rather than down sink drains or toilets: